rutgerstorm/Programmeerproject/PROCESS.md

 Called in sick.

 #day6 14-01-19
-Almost every dataset converter to the right JSON format, except for the country barchart.
+Almost every dataset converted to the right JSON format, except for the country barchart.
 But now ready to start with the worldmap.
 The country barchart is very hard because there was
 a dataset missing so I’ve have to combine 3 datasets from different length and format.